-This committee works to empower dietary and culinary professionals in Colorado through education, information and networking, and to ensure high quality dietary and culinary programs to long term care residents.
-They design an annual 4-day Dietary Training Course.
+This council works to empower food and nutrition professionals in Colorado through education, information and networking, and to ensure high quality food and nutrition and culinary programs to long term care residents.
+They design an annual 4-day Food and Nutrition Training Course.

 Quality Initiatives and Leadership Council

-The Quality Initiatives and Leadership Council (QIL) has adopted the AHCA Quality Initiative Goals for Colorado.
-Through education, support and guidance, QIL is focused on improving quality in Colorado nursing homes and assisted living communities.
-The council has chosen some focus areas; staff stability, Quality Awards and unintended health care outcomes to name a few, that will drive council work over the next couple of years and further the overarching goal of supporting the great work that goes on every day in our Colorado communities.
+This council has adopted the AHCA Quality Initiative Goals for Colorado.
+Through education, support, and guidance, QIL is focused on improving quality in Colorado nursing homes and assisted living communities.
+The council has chosen some focus areas: staff stability, quality awards, and unintended health care outcomes, to name a few, that will drive committee work over the next couple of years and further the overarching goal of supporting the great work that goes on every day in our Colorado communities.

 Social Service Professionals Council